-- Parents and guardians are expected, encouraged and supported to take responsibility for the behaviour of the child, both inside and outside the School.
-The School will encourage parents to work in partnership with the School to assist it in maintaining high standards of desired behaviour and will be actively encouraged to raise with the School any issues arising from the operation of the policy. - Students are expected to take responsibility for their own behaviour and will be made fully aware of the School policy, procedure and expectations.
-Students will also be encouraged to take responsibility for their social and learning environment, making it both safe and enjoyable by reporting all undesirable behaviour.
+Parents and guardians are expected, encouraged and supported to take responsibility for the behaviour of their child, both inside and outside the School.
+Parents are encouraged to work in partnership with the School to assist it in maintaining high standards of desired behaviour and will be actively encouraged to raise with the School any issues arising from the operation of the policy

+2.4 Students

+Students are expected to take responsibility for their own behaviour and will be made fully aware of the School policy, procedure and expectations.
+Students will also be encouraged to take responsibility for their social and learning environment, making it both safe and enjoyable by reporting all undesirable behaviour

-3. Suspension and Permanent Exclusion
+3 Suspension and permanent exclusion

 Suspension from School may be used in appropriate circumstances.
-Heads of Division along with the Vice Principals, Deputy Principal and the Principal may suspend a student.
+Heads of Division, along with the Vice Principals, Deputy Principal, Assistant Principal and the Principal, may suspend a student.
 When a member of staff issues a suspension, they should ensure that the Principal is informed.